WebOfTrustInfo/rwot11-the-hague/advance-readings/data-exchange-agreements--automating-lawfulness-to-data-tranactions.md

 The Data Agreement schema is standardised as part of ISO 27560 and driven via DIF (Decentralized Identity Foundation) Data Agreement WG [13].
 The DIF workgroup will further investigate standardising the DID:mydata introduced as part of the Automated Data Agreement project by iGrant.io (Sweden).

+## Demonstration

+Here is an early demonstration of the DEXA protocol implementation with Data Sources, Data Using Services, and Individual with Wallet all interacting via a Data Marketplace or Data Space: https://www.youtube.com/watch?v=lATs3_ORZgk&t=44s
 ## Near-term use cases

 Following near-term use cases are identified to validate and roll out the DEXA protocols:

 1) Govstack Inititiative (Consent building block)
 2) NGI-Trust ONTOCHAIN and NGI eSSIF-Lab data exchange with decentralised digital wallets
 3) Healthcare data sharing and system demonstrator projects (Swedish innovation agency, Vinnova)

-4) Data4Diabetes use case from iGrant.io, MyData (Sweden) via Data Spaces
+4) Data4Diabetes use case from iGrant.io, MyData (Sweden) via Data Spaces: https://www.youtube.com/watch?v=nt7VZBoXsvQ&
 ## References

 [1] Automated Data Agreement by iGrant.io, available at: https://essif-lab.eu/automated-data-agreements-to-simplify-ssi-work-flows-by-igrant-io/ (NGI-Trust eSSIF-Lab)